mohanbera/ShareX/README.md

 <img src="https://github.com/mohanbera/ShareX/blob/main/Project%20Images/Screenshot_2021-06-27-20-39-54-290_com.example.myapplication.png" alt="drawing" width="400"/>

-<h2>After the file has been transfered or receeived click on the 'back icon' to transfer or receive file again.</h2>
+<h2>After the file has been transfered or received click on the 'back icon' to transfer or receive file again.</h2>
 <img src="https://github.com/mohanbera/ShareX/blob/main/Project%20Images/Screenshot_20210627-170719.png" alt="drawing" width="400"/>

 <h2>If you want to select multiple files open File Manager, Music Player, gallery or any other app to select files, then select the files you want to send, click on 'send' or 'share' then select 'ShareX' app to send it.</h2>